Roman Theatre (Tarraco): History

-The theater was built during the time of Augustus at the end of the 1st century BC as part of the monumentalization of the forum of the colony, making it one of the most emblematic buildings of Tarraco.
+The theatre was built during the time of Augustus at the end of the 1st century BC as part of the monumentalization of the forum of the colony, making it one of the most emblematic buildings of Tarraco.

 The building was in use until the end of the 2nd century, at which point it ceased to function as a theater and was repurposed for other uses.
 In the 3rd century, following a fire within the compound, new buildings were constructed in the monumental area adjacent to the theater using materials salvaged from the theater itself.

 Architectural Characteristics and Uses

-The theater currently stands in a state of neglect, without any proper musealization, even though it has been declared a World Heritage Site.
+The theatre currently stands in a state of neglect, without any proper musealization, even though it has been declared a World Heritage Site.
 Recently, a viewpoint has been enabled on Sant Magí street, and work is ongoing to restore the theater space as well as the surrounding constructions.
 For its construction, the natural slope of the terrain was exploited, similar to the Amphitheater in the same city, to carve out a portion of the seating area.
 For the remaining sections, a system of annular cryptoporticus was used.

 The scaena is a critical component of the Roman theatre design.
 It refers to the stage area where theatrical performances occurred.
 Elevated, it sat atop a podium often adorned with exedras.
 Adjacent to the scaena, a designated area was laid out to serve as the primary entrance for theatergoers.
 This area was beautified with gardens, and at its core, featured a pond distinguished by statues positioned on pedestals.

 The stage's facade, known as the proscaenium, was enclosed and intricately decorated, a feature referred to as the frons scaenae.

 Regarding audience seating, the design of the Roman theatre considered social and census-based hierarchy.